GorstakZadar/Notes/Guide to 21st Century.md

 time someone wants to rape you.
 I beleive you become weak minded and easy to order around, and you don't remember what happened afterwards.
 There is also a possibility this bug will feed with your teeth, in case it can't find food when you fall asleep and it leaves you searching for food.

 Is this bug something that came with aliens, I do not know.
+The only way to detect an ******** is by using a dog.
+Disguise wont fool dogs.
+But my dog didn't bark on my dad.
+It only barked at a single person in whole town.
+It did however ran away from my dad once, scared and hid near me in my room, so I suspect my dad is a shapeshifter.
+What is that person my dog barked on I don't know yet.
+Cats can be useful in catching the parasite when it leaves your ear.